yalogica/yalogica/README.md

 # Hi there, I'm Max 👋
 **Full-Stack Engineer & UI Architect** with 10+ years of expertise in PHP, TypeScript, and SQL.

-I specialize in building high-performance, interactive visual tools and advanced extensions for the WordPress ecosystem.
-You can find my commercial products on my official website, yalogica.com, alongside my free and Freemium contributions in my portfolio on WordPress.org.
+I specialize in high-performance, interactive visual tools and advanced extensions for WordPress.
+Explore my commercial products at [yalogica.com](https://yalogica.com) and my free/freemium work in my [WordPress.org portfolio](https://profiles.wordpress.org/yalogica/).

 ---